vhaghani26/rocketchip/README.md

 export ROCKETCHIP_DATA="/share/mylab/raw_data/"
 ```

+If this sounds too complicated, no worries!
+To keep it simple, just enter your project directory and run Rocketchip with the flag `--data .`, which will store the data in the project directory that you are working in.

 2. `--src`, `ROCKETCHIP_SRC`

 `ROCKETCHIP_SRC` refers to where the Rocketchip source code is maintained.
 Essentially, this should just be the path to the `rocketchip` script.
 You can use the `--src` flag and set the path yourself (i.e. `--src path/to/the/rocketchip/source/code/`).
 Alternatively, if you plan to use Rocketchip for several projects, it can be helpful to put this in a designated location and export the source code path so you don't have to use the command line argument or reinstall Rocketchip in the future.
 To do so, add the `ROCKETCHIP_SRC` variable to your configuration file (`.bashrc`, `.profile`, or whatever file your system uses) like so, ensuring that you change the path to wherever you want to store your data: